chucobo124/programe_education/operation_tools.md

   2. How can I solve the problem in Linux ?
   3. What is good and bad in Linux ?
   4. What is Terminal ?

+# Homework

+  1. Fill up all the questions
+  2. Clone and Create your Repo in [Documentation](https://github.com/chucobo124/programe_education) finish your homework and return to me.
+  3. Create a repo which is your homework and answer your question with branch.s